 Bolstered by New Zealand’s valuable lead of 48, Danny Morrison (5/41) jolted the top order early on the third day.
 Inzamam-ul-Haq rose to the challenge, as he uplifted his team from the pits of 39/5 with a pugnacious 75.
 His partnership with Rashid Latif, worth 80 for the sixth wicket, carried Pakistan to 174.
 New Zealand faced a routine target of 127 with more than two days left.

 Wasim ensured that the chase had a dicey start, as he pinched three cheap wickets to leave New Zealand at 39/3 at the end of day three.
-As the fourth day commenced after a rain delay, Andy Jones and Adam Parore battled to take the score to 65/3 before Younis removed the former.
+As the fourth day commenced after a rain delay, Andrew Jones and Adam Parore battled to take the score to 65/3 before Younis removed the former.
 Wasim soon sent Parore back, and suddenly the road to the target was looking arduous.

 From that point onward, it was mayhem – Wasim (5/45) and Waqar (5/22) combined to produce a breathtaking effort, rendering the Kiwis helpless with their combative pace and deadly swing.
 New Zealand lost 7 for 28 to capitulate to 93 all out; Mr. Extras top-scoring with 22.
-Waqar, playing his 20th Test, also reached the 100-wicket mark wickets during his spell.
+Waqar, playing his 20th Test, also reached the 100-wicket mark during his spell.

 Third Test, Christchurch, 1993-94